-Death threats referencing Christchurch mosque gunman levelled at Auckland councillors
+Auckland Council: Death threats referencing Christchurch mosque gunman levelled at councillors

-Auckland Council has gone to police after "appalling" death threats were directed at councillors in a Facebook post referencing the Christchurch mosque gunman.
+Auckland Council has called in police after "appalling" death threats were directed at councillors in a Facebook post referencing the Christchurch mosque gunman.

-Cr Tracy Mulholland came across the threatening comment on the Auckland Ratepayers' Alliance Facebook page this morning.
+Councillor Tracy Mulholland came across the threat, which was posted as a comment on the Auckland Ratepayers' Alliance Facebook page this morning.

 "The guy that went on a shooting spree in Christchurch he should of started in Auckland Council those lives don't matter," the comment said.

-The mosques massacres killed 51 people.
+The mosque massacres left 51 people dead.

-Auckland mayor Phil Goff told the Herald the matter has been passed to police.
+Auckland mayor Phil Goff told the Herald the matter has been referred to police.

-"I am appalled by the death threats that have been directed at council staff and elected members.
+"I am appalled by the death threats that have been directed at council staff and elected members," he said.

 "I am also disappointed that the Ratepayers' Alliance chose to keep the death threats on their page despite repeated requests from the public for it to be pulled down."

+In response to Goff's comment, a spokesperson from the Auckland Ratepayers' Alliance told the Herald the accusation of the alliance choosing to keep the comment on the page is "totally untrue".

+"We couldn't remove something we weren't aware of.
+It's a cheap shot from the mayor, and a blatant and disgusting attempt to smear our organisation."

-Mulholland, who is no stranger to "keyboard warriors" said the threatening comment left her palms sweating.
-"My life matters."
+Mulholland, who is no stranger to "keyboard warriors", said the threatening comment left her palms sweating.

-She was extremely concerned about her safety and the safety of colleague.
+She was extremely concerned about her safety and the safety of her colleagues.

 "One never knows if they are serious."